ivpn/ivpn.net/src/content/pages/knowledgebase/general/custom-dns.md

 ### Android and iOS
 - Access the `Settings` area by tapping on the “gear” icon and navigate to `Custom DNS`.
 Toggle the `Use Custom DNS` switch on and enter the preferred IP address.

+### DNS-over-HTTPS

-The iOS app also supports DNS-over-HTTPS and DNS-over-TLS for queries when the VPN is connected or disconnected.
-These settings are available in the app's `Settings` area.
+iOS app supports DNS-over-HTTPS and DNS-over-TLS for queries when the VPN is connected or disconnected.
+These settings are available in the app's `Settings`.

+Windows, macOS, and Linux apps support DNS-over-HTTPS for queries when the VPN is connected.
+These settings are available in the app's `Settings->DNS`.

 DNS requests made to public DNS servers will first pass through the VPN tunnel, so there is still a level of privacy and security in place when using a Custom DNS server.